 I've done a bit of work with Google Maps on this page for the maps.
 I began initially out of innocence thinking that I could make a spreadsheet which would take some of the initial coordinates and then calculate points of longitude and latitude which I could then plug into KML files.
 I was able to generate some map overlays that looked pretty good.
 However, the devil, as they say, is in the details.

-Once I compared my results to actual DLS locations I had only be successful in representing land locations in some areas but not others.
+Once I compared my results to actual DLS locations I had only been successful in representing land locations in some areas but not others.
 It turns out that as you move from east to west adjustments must be made.
 The same goes for moving from south to north.
 If I used simple math to calculate coordinates they become inaccurate the farther they got from the starting point.
 The amount of 'drift' is quite dramatic over short distances in some regions.
 With each adjustment I made, I got closer.
 I came to understand some of the more technical descriptions in the explanations of the surveys.
 I now understand the work that I still need to do and I've thrown up my hands for the moment.

-So, even though I have put more work into these map overlays than I wanted, they are far from perfect.
+So, even though I have put more work into these map overlays than I wanted, they are still far from perfect.
 I tried to make them 'more correct' in the area around Kayville, Saskatchewan but the point of this page was to communicate how to understand the concepts behind the DLS.
 If I had to build the whole DLS map so that you could trust it, it would be a huge task.
 There are a small number of websites that will convert a DLS land package for you into longitude and latitude and I suggest you look for one of those if that is your need.

 You've Got It Backwards